Bulletin Description

-UCAP 395 affords students the opportunity to pursue a Capstone experience outside the SAGES Capstone courses offered by academic departments.
-Students must identify a project, a mentor, and an oversight committee.
-If the mentor is not a Case Western Reserve University faculty member, then the student must also identify a faculty advisor who does hold such an appointment, and who will serve as the instructor of record.
-A Capstone experience can take various forms, but must include certain elements: critical thinking, regular oversight by the project advisor(s), periodic written and oral reporting of progress, a final written report which describes the project activity (which may be a performance, experiment, student teaching, live case analysis, creative writing endeavor, etc.), and a final public presentation.
-More details about course policies, including procedures for registering, are available via the SAGES office and website.
+UCAP 395 affords students the opportunity to pursue a capstone experience outside the constraints of capstone courses offered by individual academic departments or if a department does not have an independent study capstone.
+Students must identify a project and a faculty project advisor.
+If the advisor is not a CWRU faculty member, then the student must also identify a project advisor who does hold such an appointment.
+A capstone experience can take various forms but must include certain elements: critical thinking, regular oversight by the project advisor(s), periodic progress reports , a final written report which describes the project activity (which may be a research paper, performance, experiment, student teaching, live case analysis, creative writing endeavor, etc.), and a final public presentation.
+More details about course policies, including procedures for registering, are available via the Capstone Experience website.
 UCAP 395 may be taken as a one-semester or a two-semester course for 1-6 credits in any given semester and 3-6 credits total.
-A permit from the Director of SAGES is required.
+Permit from Associate Provost for the Curriculum required.

 Capstone Experience Content